-A practical activity
+First a practical activity

 A black permanent marker pen

-Experienced handwriters can write a sentence without needing visual guidance
+Experienced hand writers can write a sentence without needing visual guidance

 This is because fluent and efficient handwriting is produced with minimal need for visual feedback.

 Letters are formed by a series of strokes

 Letters are formed by a series of small movements called strokes.